 My Apple Watch is sluggish

 The next important Apple Watch troubleshooting tip is knowing what to do if it slows down.
 If your Apple Watch is behaving erratically or lagging in multiple apps, it may be in need of a restart.
 To restart your Watch, just follow these steps:

-- Press and hold the side button until the three digital switches appear.
+- Press and hold the side button until the digital switches appear.

 - Slide the Power Off switch to the right to turn off your Apple Watch.

-- To restart the Watch once it's off, hold down the side button until you see the Apple logo.
+- To restart the Watch once it turns off, hold down the side button until you see the Apple logo.

-If a Watch restart doesn't fix your problem, try restarting your iPhone, too.
+If a Watch restart doesn't fix your problem, you might try restarting your iPhone, too.